mhinkka/articles/Assessing Big Data SQL Frameworks for Analyzing Event Logs/README.md

 # Assessing Big Data SQL Frameworks for Analyzing Event Logs
 ---

-This directory will eventually contain all the supporting materials for this article.
-Support materials will include scripts and configurations used to perform the tests in Aalto University's Triton Cluster.
+This directory contains all the supporting materials for the article.
+Support materials include scripts and configurations used to perform the tests in Aalto University's Triton Cluster (a.k.a.
+Test Framework).

 ## Files of the test framework
 ---